NoteDance/Note/README.md

 **Multidevice:**

 **If you have multiple devices that you want to allocate, you can use the process index to freely assign devices to your operations.
-For example, if you are using TensorFlow as the backend, you can use tf.device and assign_device to assign devices to the computation.
+For example, if you are using TensorFlow as the platform(backend), you can use tf.device and assign_device to assign devices to the computation.
 Here is a simple example of a neural network: https://github.com/NoteDance/Note-documentation/blob/neural-network-example/7.0/neuralnetwork/DL/tensorflow/parallel/nn_device.py.
 The neuralnetwork package contains more complex examples of neural networks.
-Basically, the multiprocessing module is responsible for launching parallel processes and sharing some data, and the TensorFlow backend is responsible for computing and allocating computation to different devices.**
+Basically, the multiprocessing module is responsible for launching parallel processes and sharing some data, and the TensorFlow platform(backend) is responsible for computing and allocating computation to different devices.**
 ```python
 import Note.DL.parallel.kernel as k   #import kernel module
 import tensorflow as tf              #import tensorflow library